 604.11 Individual pressure balancing in-line valves for individual fixture fittings.
 Where individual pressure balancing in-line valves for individual fixture fittings are installed, such valves shall comply with ASSE 1066.
-Such valves shall be installed in an accessible location and shall not be utilized alone as a substitute for the balanced pressure, thermostatic or combination shower valves required in Section 424.3.
+Such valves shall be installed in a location with access and shall not be utilized alone as a substitute for the balanced pressure, thermostatic or combination shower valves required in Section 412.3.